monarch-initiative/monarch-app/docs/Usage/CLI.md

     predicate: A comma-separated list of predicates
     object: A comma-separated list of objects
     entity: A comma-separated list of entities
+    direct: Whether to exclude associations with subject/object as ancestors
+    compact: Whether to return a compact representation of the associations
     limit: The number of associations to return
     offset: The offset of the first association to be retrieved
     fmt: The format of the output (json, yaml, tsv, table)